smatechnologies/ibm-i-agent-docs/docs/configuration/extended-call-cmd.md

 use of the SCANSPLF utility included with a Call command.

 :::tip
-The details about the SCANSPLF command that was assigned to evaluate a job's completion status may be viewed from the IBM i LSAM log viewer for job status (LSAM menu 6, function 5, viewer 5; LSAM log viewer utilities are not documented in this online help).
+The details about the SCANSPLF command that was assigned to evaluate a job's completion status may be viewed from the IBM i LSAM log viewer for job status (LSAM menu 6, function 5, viewer 5; LSAM log viewer utilities are not documented in this documentation).
 When a job was assigned to use SCANSPLF the function key F23=SCANSPLF will appear on the LSAM Job Status Details screen.
 Press F23 to view the LSAM record of the SCANSPLF command.
 :::

 ## Setting an IBM i Job's LDA Value